ArtHitParade

 The mirror occupies the entire field of the canvas and lets see the reflection of the blonde woman to the waist, much larger than life.
 The artist was an intruder because he occupied the physical position of that woman facing the mirror in the nude.
 For the same reason the viewer loses his own identity.
 A wide diagonal bar and a secondary image that may be from the same woman bring an impossible geometry worthy of Escher.

 An artist is successful when his work arouses passions.
 In 2005 Nudes in Mirror was slashed in four large cuts from a screwdriver during an exhibition in Austria.
 The canvas has been repaired.
-It is for sale by Phillips in New York on November 16, lot 15.
-After such a history the estimate is difficult to establish and the auction house did not publish it.
+It was sold for $ 21.5M by Phillips on November 16, 2016, lot 15.

 In 1993 Roy Lichtenstein reinterpreted the comics that had made his glory thirty years earlier.
 The evolution of manners and the new freedom acquired and claimed by young women allow him to strip them to the nude.